 Why do I bring up this topic now?
-Well, you see, I’ve spent the last 20+ years studying marketing communications, and the last five in email marketing specifically, analyzing the data and testing my hypotheses.
+Well, you see, I’ve spent the last 20+ years studying marketing communications, and the last five in email marketing and lead nurturing specifically, analyzing the data and testing my hypotheses.
 I have discovered that email marketing, despite being around for over 30 years, is still a massively unexplored area by lots of businesses.
+I'm also a bit of an email geek, I love to collect email sequences and study how they have been written, the psychology at play, and how they invoke a reaction.
+A well-written email sequence really is a thing of beauty.

-I’ve lost count of the number of shoulder shrugs and puzzled looks I’ve seen when I ask: “how do you communicate with your current clients?”
+I’ve lost count of the number of shoulder shrugs and puzzled looks I’ve seen when I ask: “how do you communicate with your current clients?”, or"when did you last send an email sequence out to past clients?"
 Some really successful business owners completely miss the boat here, never communicating beyond the transaction.
 Allowing clients to simply drop off a cliff after they have purchased.
 Let alone nurturing leads before they are ready to buy.

-The truth is that many businesses, especially small businesses, are barely scratching the surface when it comes to understanding and mastering email marketing.
+The truth is that many businesses, especially small businesses, are barely scratching the surface when it comes to understanding and mastering email marketing and the lead nurturing process.

 What’s the difference?
 Leads are at the start of their journey with you, they are not ‘actively’ making a decision about a purchase.
 Leads are lost souls searching for solutions to their problems.
 This is the very top of what in marketing is called a ‘funnel’.

-Prospects are aware of their problem and actively seeking a solution.
-They are in the market, they have something that separates them from the pool of leads called ‘buyer intent’.
+Prospects are aware of their problem and actively seek a solution.
+They are in the market, they have something that separates them from the pool of leads called buyer intent.
 Buyer intent is when things get serious, this is where we are weighing up our options in readiness to buy something.

 The email sequence itself is defined by what the subscriber needs, not what you’re hoping they’ll buy.
 Read that sentence again because it is important.